 By developing a framework for your recruitment email campaign, you can direct your efforts toward achieving more meaningful outcomes.

 2. Subject Lines: Catch the Attention of Prospects

-First impressions are everything, and subject lines are the first thing that prospective students will see in an email.
+First impressions are everything; subject lines are the first thing prospective students will see in an email.
 Getting prospects to open your school’s email is half the battle; it’s up to the subject line to generate curiosity.
 According to a study, 33% of recipients open emails because the subject line is catchy.
 At the same time, 69% of people will report an email as spam based solely on the subject line.
-So how can your school hit the mark?
+So, how can your school hit the mark?

 Creating email subject lines is a chance to get creative with your school’s marketing copy.
 Aim to strike the right balance between intriguing and relevant.
 You want to address the concerns or interests of your target audience while enticing them to open the email for more information–and do this all in one line.

 Example: An email from Boston University uses a question in its subject line to get recipients thinking about current career opportunities and their next step.
 Questions are a great way to pique a recipient’s curiosity and lead them to open the email looking for answers.